leylatuon/COVID-Learning/README.md

-# Learnify - A COVID Learning Platform
+# Learnify - A Learning Platform